A Survey on Visual Transformer: Vision Transformer

 During the pre-training stage, they pick either $L_{AR}$ or $L_{BERT}$ and minimize the loss over the pre-training dataset.

 GPT-2~\cite{GPT2} formulation of the transformer decoder block is used.
-In particular, layer norms precede both the attention and Multi-Layer Perceptron (MLP) operations, and all operations are strictly performed on residual paths.
-The attention operation is the only one that involves mixing across sequence elements.
-To ensure proper conditioning when training the AR objective, Chen~\etal apply the standard upper triangular mask to the $n\times n$ matrix of attention logits.
-No attention logit masking is required when the BERT objective is used, but once content embeddings are applied to the input sequence, Chen~\etal zero out the positions.
+To ensure proper conditioning when training the AR objective, Chen~\etal~apply the standard upper triangular mask to the $n\times n$ matrix of attention logits.
+No attention logit masking is required when the BERT objective is used: Chen~\etal~zero out the positions after the content embeddings are applied to the input sequence.
 Following the final transformer layer, they apply a layer norm and learn a projection from the output to logits parameterizing the conditional distributions at each sequence element.
 When training BERT, they simply ignore the logits at unmasked positions.

-During the fine-tuning stage, they average pool the output of the final layer norm $n^L$ across the sequence dimension to extract a $d$-dimensional vector of features per example:

-They learn a projection from $f_L$ to class logits and use this projection to minimize a cross entropy loss $L_{CLF}$.
-Practical applications offer empirical evidence that the joint objective $L_{GEN}+L_{CLF}$ works even better, where $L_{GEN} \in \{L_{AR}, L_{BERT}\}$.
+During the fine-tuning stage, they average pool the output of the final layer normalization layer across the sequence dimension to extract a $d$-dimensional vector of features per example.
+They learn a projection from the pooled feature to class logits and use this projection to minimize a cross entropy loss.
+Practical applications offer empirical evidence that the joint objective of cross entropy loss and pretraining loss ($L_{AR}$ or $L_{BERT}$) works even better.
+After iGPT, masked image modeling is proposed such as MAE~\cite{mae} and SimMIM~\cite{simmim} which achieves competitive performance on downstream tasks.